 Note: Further items and comments may be added on a separate sheet signed by the park operator / managing real estate agent and the tenant and attached to this report.

 Schedule 6 — Information sheet (on-site home agreement)

 [r.
 9(1)(a)]

-1. Additional residents
+1. Additional persons residing on a temporary basis on the agreed premises